probabl-ai/skore/CONTRIBUTING.rst

 The implementation of some issues are not very detailed.
 You can either propose a solution, or choose only the issues with a Status "Ready".

-You can also contribute to the code base without a specific issue related; in that case, please be precise in the description of your pull request.

 Pull requests
 -------------